 - Original or certified copies of all previous tertiary level studies undertaken (a full academic transcript showing all subjects attempted, including failures, marks, or grades).
-The International Office will also accept documents that have been certified/notarised by staff of the Study Abroad office at your home institution.
+The International Division will also accept documents that have been certified/notarised by staff of the Study Abroad office at your home institution.

 - Evidence of English language proficiency (if applicable).